amicuchu/NintendoClientsWiki/ENL-Key-Generation.md

         return (self.u32() * max) >> 32
 ```

-The game passes a `sead::Random` instance and a table of 32-bit integers to ENL.
 For each byte in the key ENL generates two random numbers: an index into the provided table and a 'byte index' or shift amount.
 ENL always generates 4 bytes at once and stores them into the key in little endian byte order.
 In Python, this could look as follows:
 ```python
 # Generates 4 bytes of the key and
 # returns them as an integer